Seven questions for the Seahawks to answer in their final preseason game against the Raiders

 Griffin and Burr-Kirven have each battled injuries in the preseason but are healthy for Thursday’s game.

-Burr-Kirven has played both in the middle and on the weakside while Griffin is pretty much focusing on just strongside linebacker right now.
-Griffin could benefit if the Seahawks decided not to keep Barkevious Mingo (more on whom in a minute) who was the starter at SLB last year but is now playing rush end with Kendricks the starting SLB.
+Burr-Kirven has played both in the middle and on the weakside, and Griffin is pretty much focusing on just strongside linebacker right now.
+Griffin could benefit if the Seahawks decided not to keep Barkevious Mingo, who was the starter at SLB last year but is now playing rush end with Kendricks the starting SLB.

-Of Burr-Kirven, Carroll said: “I just want to see him play some more….
-He plays really hard, he’s really instinctive.
+Of Burr-Kirven, Carroll said: “I just want to see him play some more. … He plays really hard, he’s really instinctive.
 We just need to see what it looks like on the field.
 We really trust him because of the bright way he goes about his business and all that.
 Special teams in particular are really fired up about him contributing.”

 And of Griffin: “He’s really featured as the (strongside) backer on the outside so we can get him on the edge.
 That’s the position that gets the pressure from the edge, it’s not the kind of blitzing through the line of scrimmage.
 He’s looked good at that stuff because he’s so darn fast.
 Been a little disrupted with his knee being banged up a bit, but he’s back and he’s ready to go.
 This is an important game for him just to show where he finishes off the preseason.”

-Will Barkevious Mingo make it?
+Will Mingo make it?

 The Seahawks could save $4.1 million if Mingo is released.
-But if he’s on the roster week one, then his $3.4 million base salary becomes guaranteed.
+But if he’s on the roster Week 1, then his $3.4 million base salary becomes guaranteed.

-Mingo seemed in good shape early on due to his special teams prowess and that the team is now using him solely as an edge rusher, a spot where the Seahawks need all the help they can get.
+Mingo seemed in good shape early due to his special-teams prowess and because the team is now using him solely as an edge rusher, a spot where the Seahawks need all the help they can get.

 But Mingo hasn’t produced a lot in games — he has one sack and two quarterback hits — and Ziggy Ansah also appears on his way back, possibly lessening the need there.